The Tonkinese Cat Breed

 These cats will not be happy being left alone.
 They do need to interact with people or other cats.

-It certainly would be a great idea to get two Tonkinese cats instead of one.
+It certainly would be a great idea to get two Tonkinese instead of one.

-The Tonkinese cats are very friendly and will do great as a family cat.
+The Tonkinese are very friendly and will do great as a family cat.

 Tonkinese Cat History